hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 It's [not very helpful to read general writing tips](https://metaphorhacker.net/2021/01/the-nonsense-of-style-academic-writing-should-be-scrupulous-not-stylish/):

-> The first advice you need to give to an academic writing is not to read a book on stylish writing but rather to read how people in their field are writing.
+> The first advice you need to give to an academic writer is not to read a book on stylish writing but rather to read how people in their field are writing.

 ### Writing consistently and regularly